devang-7/global_Casino/README.md

 We need to install the pandas and vantage package to get stock APIs:

+  #To install alpha-vantage
-  >pip install alpha_vantage                                      #To install alpha-vantage
+  >pip install alpha_vantage

-  *pip install pandas*                                                 #To install pandas library
+  #To install pandas library
+  >pip install pandas*